SymmetricChaos/ClassicCrypto/README.md

 # ClassicCrypto
 Python repo for implementing classic methods of encryption and techniques for breaking them.
-Requires Numpy.
+This is a hobby project.
+Suggestions for improvements are welcome but I'm prioritizing clarity and explicitness over things like speed or checking for valid inputs.

 ## Classical Cryptography
 The term "classical cryptography" refers broadly to two different concepts.